 Basis of Accounting - The accompanying consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP" or "U.S. GAAP").
 In the opinion of management, all adjustments considered necessary for a fair presentation of Rithm Capital's financial position, results of operations and cash flows have been included and are of a normal and recurring nature.
 The consolidated financial statements include the accounts of Rithm Capital and its consolidated subsidiaries.
 All significant intercompany transactions and balances have been eliminated.
 Rithm Capital consolidates those entities in which it has control over significant operating, financing and investing decisions of the entity, as well as those entities classified as VIEs in which Rithm Capital is determined to be the primary beneficiary.
-For entities over which Rithm Capital exercises significant influence, but which do not meet the requirements for consolidated statements a fair value option is elected.
+For entities over which Rithm Capital exercises significant influence, but which do not meet the requirements for consolidation, Rithm Capital applies the equity method of accounting whereby it records its share of the underlying income of such entities unless a fair value option is elected.
 Distributions from such equity method investments are classified in the consolidated statements of cash flows based on the cumulative earnings approach, where all distributions up to cumulative earnings are classified as distributions of earnings.